simplex-chat/simplex-chat/simplex-messaging-implementation.md

 In case of any requests sent to unknown URIs, server MUST reject the request with HTTP status code 404 (Not Found).

-All request parameters are required, unless specified as optional.
-In case of any requests sent with missing required properties, additional unknown parameters, incorrect property type/value or any additional unknown property (or sub-property), server MUST reject the request with HTTP status code 400 (Bad Request).
+All request parameters and properties of the request body are required, unless specified as optional.
+The server MUST reject the request with HTTP status code 400 (Bad Request) in the following cases:

-Request body, unless specified, MUST be empty, otherwise the server should reject the request with HTTP status code 400 (Bad Request).

-Servers MUST NOT allow cookies in the requests.
-Any request with cookies MUST be rejected with HTTP status code 400 (Bad Request).
+- missing required parameter.
+- additional unknown parameter.
+- incorrect type/value of the parameter.
+- not empty request body when request body is not specified in the API description.
+- any cookie in the request.

+"Parameter" in the list above includes URI path component, query string request parameter and any property or sub-property of the request body.

 Below examples of API endpoints use:
 - server `https://example.com`